knative/docs/docs/bookstore/page-1/send-review-comment-to-broker.md

 ![Image](images/image20.png)

-Here we are creating a trigger that will send all the events to event-display.
+Here we are creating a Trigger that will send all the events to event-display.

 ![Image](images/image4.png)